California Labor Laws Guide

 California payment laws

-In most circumstances, California mandates that employees be paid at least two times per calendar month on regular paydays.
+In most circumstances, California requires employers to pay employees at least twice per calendar month on regular paydays.

 There are also requirements as to when the wages for particular pay periods will be paid, listed in the following table: